emard/ulx3s/doc/MANUAL.md

 Here is nightly-fresh binary build of
 [ECP5 opensource tools for all platforms](https://github.com/open-tool-forge/fpga-toolchain/releases).

-This archive has ECP5 compilers which can be used for ULX3S.
-It doesn't contain ULX3S programmers.
+This archive has ECP5 compilers which can be used for ULX3S but doesn't have ULX3S programmers.

-This archive is for [OrangeCrab](https://gregdavill.github.io/OrangeCrab/r0.2/), interesting miniature ECP5 board, a must-have item.
+It is made for [OrangeCrab](https://gregdavill.github.io/OrangeCrab/r0.2/), interesting miniature ECP5 board, a must-have item.